NobyDa/Script/README.md

 ### Liability

-- NobyDa is not responsible for any scripts problems, **including but not limited to any loss or damage caused by any scripting errors.**
+- NobyDa is not responsible for any problems with the Script-project, **including but not limited to any loss or damage caused by any scripting errors.**

 ### Change